Paappan: Plot

 Bennitta vowed vengeance and had secretly killed her family members.
 As Sherly was making this confession to Paappan, Vincy also received Jayashankar's confession about the honour killing.
-Sherly says that she plotted this whole thing for the world to discover the truth abou Simon's death.
+Sherly says that she plotted this whole thing for the world to discover the truth about Simon's death.
 Paappan and Bhaskar find Simon's skeletal remains and the lost golden cross of the Pulimala church near the place where Rajan's body had been found in the beginning.
 Simon's innocence is proven before all, and Sherly comments her job is over and that she may be arrested.
 But Paappan reveals that there is more to the story as Simon's younger brother Solomon was also involved with Bennitta, as is evident from old airplane details showing that Solomon accompanied Bennitta to the UK years ago.
 Simultaneously, he receives a call from Solomon, who had kidnapped Vincy, who had gone in search of Adv.Jayashankar's body.
 Paappan meets Solomon at the Pulimala church and it is revealed that Paappan was also present in the vicinity on the same fateful night where Simon's death occurred.
 A young Solomon, aware of Paappan's identity as a police officer, had rushed to his place of stay and begged him to accompany him to save his elder brother who was going to be killed.
 But the 5-year old Vincy had met with an electric shock at the same time and was in a critical stage and Paappan had painfully chosen to save his daughter's life by taking her to hospital instead of going with Solomon to save his brother's life.
 From that day, Solomon has been holding a grudge against Paappan because he failed in his duty as police officer, he failed to protect his brother despite being informed of the matter.
 The punishment he has decided for Paappan is to have his same fate- look on as his own blood is burning to death.
 Solomon locks Vincy in a coffin and puts it in the electric crematorium in the church cemetery and sets it alight.
 In a fight, Paappan manages to open the machine and save Vincy but Michael who intervenes to help, is held at gunpoint by Solomon.
 Left with no other choice, Paappan kills Solomon with Chacko's double headed dagger and saves his children from all future dangers from Solomon.
 Paappan surrenders for killing Solomon.
 Three years later, Paappan is released from prison and reunites with Vincy and his family.